 1963: During an initiatory journey in the Far East with Ariane Mnouchkine, Martine Franck began to photograph the charms and splendors of other civilizations such as China, Japan, India, Cambodia, Nepal, Pakistan, Afghanistan and Iran.
-She published her travel pieces in Eastern Horizons in Hong Kong.
+She published her travel pieces in Eastern Horizon in Hong Kong.
 “Photography appeared randomly in my life.
 I obtained a visa for China and my cousin lent me a Leica telling me I was lucky and that I had to bring back pictures,” confided Martine Franck in a 2007 interview to Roland Quilici.

 1964: Returning to France, she worked in Paris for Time-Life where she “truly meets Photography” and became Eliot Elisofon and Gjon Mili’s assistant before becoming an independent photographer.